ropensci-archive/roweb2/content/blog/2017-11-17-unconf-sixtips.md

 ---
-slug: "unconf-sixtips"
+slug: unconf-sixtips
-title: "Six tips for running a successful unconference"
+title: Six tips for running a successful unconference
-date: 2017-11-17
+date: '2017-11-17'
-preface: "I’m participating in the [AAAS Community Engagement Fellows Program](https://www.aaas.org/cefp/about), funded by the Alfred P. Sloan Foundation.
+preface: I’m participating in the [AAAS Community Engagement Fellows Program](https://www.aaas.org/cefp/about), funded by the Alfred P. Sloan Foundation.
 The inaugural cohort of [Fellows](https://blog.trelliscience.com/introducing-the-2017-community-engagement-fellows/) comprises 17 community managers working in a wide range of scientific communities.
-This is cross-posted from the [Trellis blog](https://blog.trelliscience.com/six-tips-for-running-a-successful-unconference/) as part of a series of reflections the Fellows are sharing."
+  This is cross-posted from the [Trellis blog](https://blog.trelliscience.com/six-tips-for-running-a-successful-unconference/) as part of a series of reflections the Fellows are sharing.
 authors:
   - name: Stefanie Butland
+    twitter: StefanieButland
 categories: blog
 topicid: 968
 tags:
   - R
   - community
   - unconf
   - ropensci-team
   - welcome
 ---